On this page, Gyrinidae, whirligig beetles - Gyrinus natator

 The adults (above right) are 5 - 6 mm long, shiny black oval-shaped with yellow legs and short, clubbed antennae.
 They are found in slow-moving and stagnant water.
 The middle and hind pairs of legs are flattened and fringed with hairs.
 The abdomen extends a little beyond the elytra.
 The adults hibernate in mud at the bottom of ponds and streams.

-The larvae look like small centipedes (see the drawing above) and though highly predatory, tend to lurk in vegetation or detritus in shallow water.
+The larvae (below) look like small centipedes and though highly predatory, tend to lurk in vegetation or detritus in shallow water.
 They have a small head, 3 pairs of legs, 1 pair of gills on each abdominal segment except the last which has 4 hooks.
 When fully grown they can reach 15 mm long.
 The larvae pupate out of water by climbing up vegetation and spinning a cocoon.

 The female lays her eggs on submerged plants.